Ransomware is currently one of the fastest-growing security threats facing individuals and organizations today.

 Once installed, the software uses cryptography to prevent the user from accessing his or her files and demands a sum of money to be paid before the files are unencrypted.

-Ransomware is becoming increasingly sophisticated and the criminals who use it are hitting larger targets such as hospitals, banks, and government organizations, in search of higher monetary rewards.
+Ransomware is becoming increasingly sophisticated and the criminals who use it are hitting larger targets in the cloud such as hospitals, banks, and government organizations, in search of higher monetary rewards.

 Up until recently, ransomware was only an issue to be concerned about on the victim’s local computer or mobile device.
 However the most recent wave of ransomware attacks are infiltrating cloud apps, introducing a new and more serious threat for modern businesses.

 The Dangers of Cloud Malware